JeserylMae/CS1202-Nutrinometer-Project/README.md

 - **_👩‍💻User Registration:_** The user will be required to create an account with a username and password to access the program.
 - **_🍴Food Input:_** The program will allow users to input the foods they eat and the portion size.
 - **_📲Calorie Calculator:_** The program will calculate the total calorie intake for the day based on the foods entered.
-- **_🥕Dietary Needs:_** Users will be able to input their dietary needs such as vegan, gluten-free, etc., and the program will provide recommendations for healthier food choices based on their needs.<br></li>
 - **_📊Daily/Weekly/Monthly Reports:_** The program will generate reports to show the user's daily, weekly, and monthly food intake.

 |<h3><strong>Purpose:|              |